 VP of Community Impact

-Desiree Hammond is a community-centered nonprofit leader with over 13 years of experience in nonprofit leadership, women’s advocacy, and philanthropy.
+Desiree Hammond (she/her) is a community-centered nonprofit leader with over 13 years of experience in nonprofit leadership, women’s advocacy, and philanthropy.
 Her work focuses on guiding strategy, grantmaking, and cross-sector partnerships that advance long-term outcomes.

 Throughout her career, Desiree has held leadership roles with the Community Foundation for Southern Arizona, Greater Tucson Leadership, The Dunbar Pavilion, and Girl Scouts of Southern Arizona, leading initiatives that expand access, deepen engagement, and build organizational capacity.